deltachat/deltachat-pages/nl/help.md

 Delta Chat apps do not store any metadata about contacts or groups on servers, also not in encrypted form.
 Instead, all group metadata is end-to-end encrypted and stored on end-user devices, only.

-E-mail Servers can therefore only see
+Servers can therefore only see:

-- the message date,
+- the sender and receiver addresses

-- sender and receiver addresses
+- and the message size.

-- and message size.
+By default, the addresses are randomly generated.

 All other message, contact and group metadata resides in the end-to-end encrypted part of messages.

 ### How to protect metadata and contacts when a device is seized? {#device-seizure}

-Both for protecting against metadata-collecting e-mail servers as well as against the threat of device seizure we recommend to use a [chatmail relay](https://chatmail.at/relays) to create chat profiles using random e-mail addresses for transport.
+Both for protecting against metadata-collecting servers as well as against the threat of device seizure we recommend to use a [chatmail relay](https://chatmail.at/relays) to create chat profiles using random addresses for transport.
 Note that Delta Chat apps on all platforms support multiple profiles so you can easily use situation-specific profiles next to your "main" profile with the knowledge that all their data, along with all metadata, will be deleted.